felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 What then is the cost of knowledge, which brings opportunities?
 That cost is time spent learning, which unfortunately is often painful.

-Experiencing learning anxiety is similar to being addicted to ignorance.
+Experiencing learning anxiety is like being addicted to ignorance.
 Can someone learn to prefer the pain of learning over the bliss of ignorance?